zjvzjj/AFNetworking/fastlane/README.md

  * Ensures the lane is running on the master branch
  * Verifies the Github milestone is ready for release
  * Pulls the remote to verify the latest the branch is up to date
- * Updates the version of the info plist path used by the framework
+ * Updates the version of the info plist used by the framework
- * Updates the the version of the podspec
+ * Updates the version of the podspec
  * Generates a changelog based on the Github milestone
  * Updates the changelog file
  * Commits the changes